CodersSquad/data-structures/sorting/sorting.md

 Simple, if we don't sort them, we cannot find it

 **Think about** a list of unsorted phone numbers from the `Contacts` App in your phone.
-And also, imagine that you don't have a seach field.
+And also, imagine that you don't have a search field.
 How would you find your contacts?

 ---